b23prodtm/kubespray/README.md

 To deploy the cluster you can use :

 ### Ansible with Raspberry Pis cluster
-~~Raspian 9 (arm, armv7l) is installed on PIs systems.~~ Ubuntu 18.04 bionic preinstalled server for Raspberries. [see PR](https://github.com/kubernetes-sigs/kubespray/pull/4261)
+~~Raspian 9 (arm, armv7l) is installed on PIs systems.~~ Ubuntu 18.04 bionic preinstalled server for Raspberries, [Download and flash the classic Server for ARM64](https://wiki.ubuntu.com/ARM/RaspberryPi). [see PR](https://github.com/kubernetes-sigs/kubespray/pull/4261)

 #### Ansible version

 Ansible v2.7.0 is failing and/or produce unexpected results due to [ansible/ansible/issues/46600](https://github.com/ansible/ansible/issues/46600)